QuTiP-BoFiN: A bosonic and fermionic numerical hierarchical-equations-of-motion library with applications in light-harvesting, quantum control, and single-molecule electronics: Introduction

-Other open-source implementations of the HEOM exist, including both Fortran and GPU codes from the groups of Yoshitaka Tanimura \cite{TanimuraCode, Tsuchimoto2015}, Klaus Schulten \cite{Strumpfer2012,SchultenCode}, and Tobias Kramer \cite{HEOMDM,Noack,noack2}.
-A closed source cloud implementation is also available (with cloud GPU support) \cite{kreisbeck}.
-For fermionic systems, HEOM-QUICK was developed by the group of YiJing Yan \cite{HEOMQUICK}.
+{ Other open-source implementations of the HEOM exist, a summary of which, including the one presented in this work, is given in table~\ref{sum}.
+It is difficult to be exhaustive on the capabilities and what constitutes useful levels of documentation or testing for all these packages.
+Hence, for documentation, a "yes" was given if the available documentation seemed sufficient for a third-party to install and run the software on their own problems, without having to read the source code.
+A "yes" was given for tests if the software included a suite of tests that cover the main features of the implementation and checks the resulting outputs.
+QuTiP's implementation is the only one that meets this standard.

+In summary, Tanimura provided an early Fortran implementation on his website \cite{TanimuraCode}.
+PHI \cite{Strumpfer2012,SchultenCode} was a later implementation that provided multithreaded CPU support.
+The Nanohub GPU HEOM \cite{kreisbeck} (unrelated to the Tsuchimoto GPU-HEOM \cite{Tsuchimoto2015}) provided GPU support but is closed source.
+The Tsuchimoto GPU-HEOM \cite{Tsuchimoto2015} (also from the Tanimura group) implements a custom matrix exponential solver to reduce memory overhead.
+HEOM-QUICK \cite{HEOMQUICK} is the only other implementation to support fermionic baths, and provides much flexibility via editing functions in the Fortran code.
+DM-HEOM \cite{HEOMDM,Noack,noack2} supports distribution across multiple nodes, allowing the simulation of systems where the memory requirements of the hierarchy exceed that available on a single node.
+PyHEOM \cite{ikeda2020} provides explicit support for a new decomposition method for capturing poles in the bath spectral densities.

 Our implementation is complementary to the above packages, in the sense that it provides flexible implementations of both bosonic and fermionic cases, and allows for both pre-defined commonly used spectral densities and arbitrary user-based input (that can be combined with custom fitting of bath correlation functions or spectra, as required).
-In addition, integration with the QuTiP library will ensure its continuous maintenance and improvement by an established team of developers~\cite{qutipdevs}.
+In addition, integration with the QuTiP library will ensure its continuous maintenance and improvement by an established team of developers~\cite{qutipdevs}. }